 What is the solution then?

-Definition: an emergency fund is an interest bearing bank account that you put money in and just let it sit there and it’s sole purpose is to be the go-to source for cash when emergencies arise.
-It is not a “lets take a trip to California” fund, it is more of a “oh no, my car just broke down” fund.
+An emergency fund is an interest-bearing bank account that you put money in and just let it sit there and its sole purpose is to be the go-to source for cash when emergencies arise.
+It is not a “let’s take a trip to California” fund, it is more of an “oh no, my car just broke down” fund.

 What constitutes an emergency?